-- 1. See Endnotes vol. 3, "The Holding Pattern: The Ongoing Crisis and the Struggles of 2011-2013."
-(Endnotes provided by the author in 2024.) - 2.
-The reader at the time would have understood this reference to be indebted to the Fire Next Time collective's seminal pamphlet "The Flatbush Rebellion," which, for better or worse, colored my thinking on these questions at this time-and probably still does.
-See: Fire Next Time, "The Flatbush Rebellion," 2013, https://eastcoastrenegades.wordpress.com/2013/03/25/pamphlet-on-the-flatbush-rebellion - 3.
-The reader at the time would have recognized this as a reference to the journal Endnotes. - 4.
-This section reflects the influence of the independent Marxist intellectual Loren Goldner, with whom I was studying closely at this time. - 5.
-I have no idea what happened in Oakland that day, but it was probably a riot.
+1. See Endnotes vol. 3, "The Holding Pattern: The Ongoing Crisis and the Struggles of 2011-2013" (These endnotes were provided by the author in 2024 and did not originally appear in this essay.)

+2. The reader at the time would have understood this reference to be indebted to the Fire Next Time collective's seminal pamphlet "The Flatbush Rebellion," which, for better or worse, colored my thinking on these questions at this time-and probably still does.
+See: Fire Next Time, "The Flatbush Rebellion," 2013, https://eastcoastrenegades.wordpress.com/2013/03/25/pamphlet-on-the-flatbush-rebellion

+3. The reader at the time would have recognized this as a reference to the journal Endnotes.

+4. This section reflects the influence of the independent Marxist intellectual Loren Goldner, with whom I was studying closely at this time.

+5. I have no idea what happened in Oakland that day, but it was probably a riot.